Aarón Quirós

-Aaron Facundo Quirós (born 31 October 2001) is an Argentine professional footballer who plays as a defender for Vélez Sarsfield.
+Aaron Facundo Quirós (born 31 October 2001) is an Argentine professional footballer who plays as a defender for Liga MX club Atlante, on loan from AFA Liga Profesional de Fútbol club Vélez Sarsfield.

 Club career

 A native of Monte Grande, he joined the Banfield youth team at the age of seven years-old.
 Quirós made his senior first team debut on April 11, 2021, against Rosario Central.
 On September 10, 2022, scored his first goal in the 2–1 victory against Colón.
 He signed a new two-year contract on 15 September 2022.
 In 2023, he became a regular starter for the team.
 On March 13, 2023, he scored what was the winning goal in a 1–0 win against Boca Juniors.

 On 15 July 2024, Vélez Sarsfield announced they had signed Quirós on a three-year contract.

+On 28 July 2026, Quirós was loaned to Liga MX club Atlante.

 Style of play

 A left footed defender, he has displayed the ability to score left-footed direct free kicks.